Fylhan/posibrain/README.md

 Installation & Usage
 ------------
-User Composer, or just download, copy and paste.
+Use Composer to download and install this library.
+TO do so, create a folder and a file composer.json in it.
+Add this to this file:
+    "require": {
+        "fylhan/posibrain": "1.0.*",
+ }
+And install it using the following command:
+    > php composer.php install
+You can also download it, and also download all dependencies and paste them into a "vendor" folder.
 No configuration is required because it is just an algorithm.

 You can easily use it in your code: